arangodb/docs-hugo/site/content/3.11/http/documents.md

-        If the document exists and can be updated, then an *HTTP 201* or an *HTTP 202* is returned (depending on `waitForSync`, see below), the `Etag` header field contains the new revision of the document and the `Location` header contains a complete URL under which the document can be queried.
+        If the document exists and can be updated, then an *HTTP 201* or an *HTTP 202* is returned (depending on `waitForSync`, see below), the `ETag` header field contains the new revision of the document and the `Location` header contains a complete URL under which the document can be queried.